andrewtrandev/Terminal-Project/README.md

 ## Outline
-User will be prompted to enter how many letters they want to play with User will be prompted to enter a word using the randomized letters
+User will be prompted to enter how many letters they want to play with User will be prompted to enter a word using the randomized letters If user input doesn't exist in randomized letters then return false If letters used match randomized letters, check if word exists in dictionary Award points based on length
+Store points and carry over score to future games

 ## Referenced Sources